runtipi/runtipi-appstore/apps/suwayomi/metadata/description.md

 - Adding repositories for manga sources
 - A library to save your mangas and categories to put them into
 - Searching and browsing installed sources
-- Ability to download Manga for offline read
+Ability to download manga for offline reading
 - Backup and restore support powered by Tachiyomi-compatible Backups
 - Viewing latest updated chapters.